Svarsha12/python-challenge/README.md

 Always commit your work and back it up with pushes to GitHub or GitLab.
 You don't want to lose hours of your hard work!

 Taken into consideration all the above hints.
-I completed PyBank & PyPoll python projects by consulting python documentation, went through all class works and took some help from xpertlearning.
+I completed PyBank & PyPoll python projects by consulting python documentation, went through all class materials and took some help from xpertlearning.

-Despite encountering challenges in seeking certain answers, I exerted my utmost effort and determination to successfully obtain the required information for the project.
+Despite encountering challenges in seeking certain answers, I exerted my utmost effort and determination to successfully get the results for the projects.